 Secured vs. Unsecured

-A personal loan can be either secured or unsecured, with most being the latter.
 That means your creditworthiness and income are typically the sole determinants of your getting loan approval.

-However, if you don’t qualify for an unsecured loan, or you'd like more favorable loan terms, you could ask the lender to make it a secured loan.
+However, if you don’t qualify for an unsecured loan or you'd like more favorable loan terms, you could ask the lender to make it a secured loan.

 When taking out a secured personal loan, the lender will generally use your other accounts held at the institution as collateral in case you default.